-To find an improved linear gradient field we choose to search for solutions using a four pair anti-symmetric loop setup within a magnetic shield of aspect ratio $L_s/(2\rho_s)=1$.
+To find an improved linear axial gradient field we choose to search for solutions using a four-pair anti-symmetric loop setup within a high-permeability magnetic shield of aspect ratio $L_s/(2\rho_s)=1$.
 The axial magnetic field is given by

 and we choose to minimize the first three leading-order error terms